 Modern design of coastal structures exposed to wave attack is based on a sound knowledge of the local wave climate.
 Wave generation and propagation are complex processes and statistics play an important role in the description of the wave climate in a given coastal location.
 A simple way to define a sea state is to mention its ‘significant wave height Hs’ which is defined as the average of the one third highest waves of that sea state.
-This Hs is considered to be close to the visual estimate which would be given by an experienced observer of the sea.
+This Hs is considered to be close to the visual estimate which would be given by an experienced observer of the sea (see Holthuijsen, 2007).

 Design of coastal structures is based on the principle of ‘accepting a certain level of damage to the structure, for a certain probability of occurrence of the waves’.
 One could indeed accept a lot of damage for a very rare event, or very little damage for a more frequent event.
 For modern coastal structures, it is usually accepted to have very little damage for a one in hundred years storm event.
 Hence, coastal engineers will speak about the ‘1 in 100 years Hs’ to define the design wave conditions.
 Assuming an average of 10 ‘big’ storms per year (which leads to 1000 storms over 100 years), this means that the design storm is the largest storm in this series of 1000 and therefore has a probability of occurrence of around 10-3, that is 0.1%, in a given year … this seems not much … However, the probability of occurrence of a ‘1 in 100 years’ super storm during your lifetime of say 75 years, is around 53% … quite a high chance (nearly one in two) that you will witness this super storm, that is supposed to generate ‘very little damage’.

-As they usually do not have wave measurements over 100 years, coastal engineers use a computational approach (called hindcasting) to generate wave data over a period of say 20-30 years, they perform a ‘Peak Over Threshold’ analysis of the largest storms and they extrapolate this data to provide an estimate of the 100-year storm (see Mazas & Hamm, 2011).
+As they usually do not have wave measurements over 100 years, coastal engineers use a computational approach (called hindcasting) to generate wave data over a period of say 20-30 years, they perform a ‘Peaks Over Threshold’ analysis of the largest storms and they extrapolate this data to provide an estimate of the 100-year storm (see Mazas & Hamm, 2011).

 The pictures can be downloaded in higher definition (use “save as”).

-These pictures show the strong summer winds from NW: the Tramontane and Mistral in France, The Bora in the Adriatic and the Meltem in the Egean.
+These pictures show the strong summer winds from NW: the Tramontane and Mistral in France, The Bora in the Adriatic and the Meltem in the Aegean.
 They reduce somewhat in autumn, but this would be more obvious on monthly charts instead of the above seasonal charts.

 These winds induce waves travelling on the sea from NW to SE, towards the African coasts.
-For this reason the East coasts of Spain, Corsica-Sardinia, Italy-Sicily, Tunisia, and Greece are relatively less exposed to large waves than the North coasts of Algeria, Tunisia, Cyrenaica-Egypt.
+For this reason the east coasts of Spain, Corsica-Sardinia, Italy-Sicily, Tunisia, and Greece are relatively less exposed to large waves than the north coasts of Algeria, Tunisia, Cyrenaica-Egypt.